Leonard514/FastPage/_posts/2023-01-20-create-performance-task-rubric.md

 | Week 2 | Submissions 3-6 |
 | Week 3 | Submissions 7-10 |

 The rubric is [attached](https://apcentral.collegeboard.org/media/pdf/ap22-sg-computer-science-principles.pdf) for reference.
+There are also some [prompts](https://apcentral.collegeboard.org/media/pdf/ap-csp-student-task-directions.pdf) to be aware of.

 Alright, now I'll start Week 1 I guess